Cheluri-AshokReddy/url-shortener/README.md

 ### 3. Set Up the PostgreSQL Database (Using Docker Compose)

-Instead of installing PostgreSQL manually, we use **Docker Compose** to run the database.

----
+If you are running this locally and don't want to install PostgreSQL manually, use Docker Compose.

 ####  Step 1: Start PostgreSQL using Docker Compose